Propaganda in North Korea: Facebook

 The North Korean Facebook account, also titled Uriminzokkiri, appeared a week after the South Korean government blocked the North Korean Twitter account.
 The page represents "the intentions of North and South Koreas and compatriots abroad, who wish for peace, prosperity, and unification of our homeland".
 There were over 50 posts on Uriminzokkiri's wall, including links to reports that criticize South Korea and the U.S. as "warmongers", photos of picturesque North Korean landscapes and a YouTube video of a dance performance celebrating leader Kim Jong Il, "guardian of the homeland and creator of happiness".

 YouTube

 The channel named Uriminzokkiri was opened in July 2010.
 It has uploaded over 11,000 videos, including clips that condemn and mock South Korea and the U.S. for blaming North Korea for the sinking of a South Korean warship in March 2010.
 The account has posted videos dubbing United States Secretary of State Hillary Clinton a "Maniac in a Skirt".
 The account had over 3,000 subscribers and over 3.3 million views as of 28 November 2012; by early 2015, numbers had grown to over 11,000 subscribers and more than 11 million views.
 On 5 February 2013, a propaganda film that featured New York in flames was blocked and then taken down after Activision pointed out that the video used copyrighted footage from Call of Duty: Modern Warfare 3.
 The channel was shut down in 2017.
+In 2023, YouTube deleted three vlogger channels promoting life in North Korea, including that of Im Song A (Sally Parks), an 11-year-old girl who was the daughter of a North Korean diplomat.